-As of today, the most cutting-edge Bluetooth standard is Bluetooth 5, with the very latest version being Bluetooth 5.2, which adds a few additional refinements but is only in a tiny number of devices so far.
+As of today, the most cutting-edge Bluetooth standard is Bluetooth 5, with the very latest version being Bluetooth 5.3, which adds a few additional refinements.

 Bluetooth 5.0 wasn’t intended to advance sound quality as much as it was designed to lower power consumption and increase operating range, but – thanks to its ability to shift much more data in a given time than the Bluetooth 4.2 standard it replaced – it’s become the ‘must have’ standard nevertheless for high-quality audio.